 In 2021, Helena Crouch from the Somerset Botany Group undertook a survey in the historic churchyard of Christ Church.
 A wealth of species were found to have survived in the thick grass that had been neatly cut for decades.
-This set the scene to quicken the pace of initiatives to re-wild certain areas, to support biodiversity and to plant for pollinators.
+This set the scene to quicken the pace of environmental initiatives that would support biodiversity and lessen the loss of species.

 The first planting for a wildlife corridor started that year along the top boundary fence between Avanti Park School and New Ground, creating a place to reconnect with nature.
 Climbers and hedge plants were selected to support insects, birds and other wildlife.
 The second stage of the project was facilitated by a local grant of £500 in 2023.

-The biodiversity programme at Christ Church includes naturalising an area identified as being species rich near the huge Copper Beech to the north.
-It was demarcated with representatives from Somerset Council and Idverne, the agency that maintains public areas that include 'closed' churchyards.
+The biodiversity programme at Christ Church includes managing an area identified as being species-rich near the huge Copper Beech to the north.
+It was demarcated with representatives from Somerset Council and Idverne, the agency that maintains public areas which include 'closed' churchyards.

-'NoMowMay', coupled with the council's environmental cutting regime, was introduced, along with guidance from Church of England partnerships such as Wilder Churches with Somerset Wildlife Trust and the Diocese of Bath and Wells and Caring for God's Acre.
+NoMowMay', coupled with the council's environmental cutting régime, was introduced, along with guidance from Church of England partnerships such as Wilder Churches with Somerset Wildlife Trust and the Diocese and Caring for God's Acre.

-By 2023, there was a network of environmental initiatives offering information, resources and initiatives.
+By 2023 there was a network of environmental initiatives offering information, resources and inspiration.
 Frome Town Council's Wild Bunch donated bird nesting boxes and hedgehog homes.

-The application to join A Rocha UK EcoChurch was updated in 2023/24.
-More trees and flowering bushes will be planted, following the tradition of caring for nature, community, and heritage.
+The application to join A

+Rocha UK Eco Church was

+updated in 2023 and in 2024,

+more trees and flowering

+bushes will be planted,

+following the tradition of

+caring for the environment

+and for future generations.